-Until now, this fact about knowledge has been invisible and uncorrectable.
-It can lead to serious HAC events like CAUTI, CLABSI, pressure injuries, falls, and SSIs.
+Until now, this situation has been invisible and uncorrectable.
+Yet, it leads to serious Healthcare-Acquired Conditions (HACs) events like CAUTI, CLABSI, pressure injuries, falls, and SSIs.

 You need a new training approach—one that is proven to remediate the misinformation and knowledge gaps that persist in the minds of nearly all nurses.
-The Amplifire approach helps career nurses shed misinformation while getting new hires quickly oriented and working with confidence and accuracy.
+Amplifire helps career nurses shed misinformation and quickly gets new hires performing with confidence and accuracy.

 Misinformation Is A Root

 In this graph, which shows results on critical nursing topics, you can see that nurses have between 25% and 34% CHM before they learn in Amplifire.
 Five weeks later, they demonstrate that Amplifire has pushed misinformation down to 6% to 8%

 Time on the job is no guarantee that CHM has been eliminated.
 In fact, here is evidence from an Amplifire study with 430 surgical RNs that showed misinformation lowest for new hires, yet growing in the mind over time with years on the job.

 Pressure injuries (formerly pressure ulcers) affect 2.5 million patients each year at a cost of $12 billion.

 • Cases can incur up to $150,000 in non-reimbursable cost.

 • 60,000 patients die as a direct result each year.

 • 9,893 instances of confidently held misinformation were found and fixed.